 The best example of rewards programs is your classic cafe rewards card.
 You get a card, and every ten or so coffees you buy, you get one for free.
 The reward (free coffee) incentivises you to become a loyal customer of the business (your local cafe.)

 Turning customers into repeat customers is what loyalty programs are all about.
 By rewarding engagement you encourage customers to do more of it.

-Along the way they turn in to loyal customers.
-This isn't just a title.
-Loyal customers tend to make more purchases over time, and become brand promoters who promote your business to family and friends.
+Loyal customers tend to make more purchases over time, and become word-of-mouth evangelists of your brand, who promote your business to family and friends.

 Think of customer rewards programs like a video game, except customers don’t level up by doing missions—they level up by buying stuff.
 The more they buy ➡ the higher they rise through the ranks ➡ the more benefits they get.

 Exactly what those benefits are depends on your company.
 It could include just about anything, from perks, cash back deals and freebies to exclusive access to features and services, or even unique products and merchandise.

 Things would be a little one-sided if loyalty programs only benefited customers.
 Alongside perks they give your members, they offer a bunch of benefits to make it worthwhile for your business.